taha230/mainCrawler/README.md

-# 🌐 Supplier Crawler – B2B Websites Extractor
+# 🌐 Main Crawler – B2B Websites Extractor

 This project is a **web crawler** designed to extract supplier information and websites from major **B2B trading platforms**.
 It stores results in **MongoDB**, using `unique_key` to ensure no duplicates, and provides a modular crawler setup so new platforms can be easily added.